20 best winter school holiday activities to do in Sydney

 Let your kids learn how to bake this school holiday.
 (Image via Shutterstock.)

-Roll up your sleeves and take part in a creative workshop; there are 11 to choose from.
+Roll up your sleeves and take part in a creative workshop; this year there are 12 to choose from.
 For budding bakers, there are classes for cupcakes, donuts, cookies or brownies.
 If they’re more artistically inclined, take a look at the balloon art workshops, or creative arts and crafts sessions including modern Chinese ink painting with acrylics, Matisse-inspired acrylic painting or glow-in-the-dark magic painting.

 Kids can explore their creative side independently, or parents can join the fun with the parent-child booking option.
 Find the full program here.